 Domestic violence is discussed through a back-door approach.
 I like using the back door with kids because it seems to keep their defenses down.
-In this situation, the book is about a child’s experience with anger, but a small part of it is about a man who hurt his children.
 In the story, Andy spends the day with the principal because he got in trouble.
 She tells him he needs to control his anger because the consequences get more severe as he grows older.
 She tells him about a dad who was arrested for hurting his children during a fit of anger.
+This opens the door to discussing not only domestic violence but also family dynamics in the home and allows insight into how parents manage their emotions.
+It allows the child to compare and contrast their experience to Andy's.

 You might also enjoy: Angry Birds Meet CBT